rd-alliance/metadata-directory/use_cases/cell-image-library.md

 ---
 title: 'The Cell: An Image Library'
 name: cell-image-library
+description: <p>A resource database of images, videos, and animations of cells, capturing a wide diversity of organisms, cell types, and cellular processes.
+Its native metadata format for images is <a href="/standards/ome-xml-open-microscopy-environment-xml.html">OME-XML</a>.</p>
 website: http://www.cellimagelibrary.org/
-description: <p>A resource database of images, videos, and animations of cells, capturing a wide diversity of organisms, cell types, and cellular processes.
-Its native metadata format for images is <a href="http://www.dcc.ac.uk/resources/metadata-standards/ome-xml-open-microscopy-environment-xml">OME-XML</a>.</p>
+subjects:
+- life-sciences
+disciplines:
+- cell-biology
 standards:
 - ome-xml-open-microscopy-environment-xml
-disciplines:
-- Cell Biology
+layout: use_case
 type: use_case
-layout: use_case
 ---